pombreda/lepl/doc-src/manual/binary.rst

 .. note::

    Big-endian encoded values must be a whole number of bytes.
-This is because the byte order must be reversed during translation to LEPL's internal model, and this process is undefined if the data do not completely define a series of bytes.
+This is because the byte order must be reversed during translation to Lepl's internal model, and this process is undefined if the data do not completely define a series of bytes.

-   In contrast, little-endian encoded data match LEPL's abstract model and so the value can be truncated directly at the given number of bits.
+   In contrast, little-endian encoded data match Lepl's abstract model and so the value can be truncated directly at the given number of bits.

 Examples
 --------

-The table below shows, for various representations, the corresponding binary data in LEPL's internal model.
+The table below shows, for various representations, the corresponding binary data in Lepl's internal model.

 ============= =======================
 Literal Value Internal Model (length)